-Planning a vacation can be a stressful joyride, especially when you have so many destinations and activities in mind.
-If you’re planning a trip to the Galapagos next year, you might find yourself not knowing where to start.
+Planning a trip can be a stressful joyride, especially when you have so many destinations and activities in mind.
+If you’re planning a trip to the Galapagos islands next year, you might find yourself not knowing where to start.
 Well, suffer no more!
-We’re here to give you the ultimate guide on how to craft an excellent, tailor-made vacation in the Enchanted Isles next year.
+We’re here to give you the ultimate guide on planning a trip to Galapagos.

 Step #1: What animals do you want to see?